Methods

 We begin our audits by meeting key factory personnel to outline the audit's purpose and scope, understand quality management practices, and review the organization of the company.
 We identify the warehouses, production areas, utilities, in-process controls, and quality control facilities within audit scope.
 If containment is a concern, it is given special attention.

-The warehouse and tank area tour covers the receipt, sampling, status management, stock rotation, and storage conditions of the materials.
+The tour of the warehouses and tank area covers the receipt, sampling, status management, stock rotation, and storage conditions of the materials.
 Materials must come from qualified suppliers and the samples must be representative.
 The batches must be eleased through a robust process, and stored appropriately.

-We include additional expectations not covered in ICH Q7 or the European GMP Guide Part II, such as worker health protection and batch homogeneity, which would give you assurance that the samples you will draw will be representative of the entire batch.
+Additional expectations not covered in ICH Q7 or the European GMP Guide Part II are included, such as worker health protection and batch homogeneity, which would give you assurance that the samples you will draw will be representative of the entire batch.

 01